Pickhandle barracuda: Morphology and biology

 The silver body of the pickhandle barracuda is outlined with approximately 20 wavy bars along the body of the fish, along with the dark marks.
 These dark markings fade under preservation.
 The tail fin is yellow in colour.
 Like many other barracuda, the jaws have an underbite.

 It has been shown that Sphyraena jello feeds after releasing its gonads to spawn.
 This release creates space for the stomach to magnify its capacity for appropriate feeding.
-Sphyraena jello spawns in the Persian Gulf in October and November.
+S. jello spawns in the Persian Gulf in October and November.